alecfrey/OneGoal/README.md

 Brief Description:

- - Set one goal to accomplish at the start of each day
+ - Set one aim to accomplish at the start of each day

- - Record when the goal was accomplished
+ - Record when the aim was accomplished

- - Sort collection by goals that you’ve accomplished or favorited
+ - Sort collection by aims that you’ve accomplished or favorited

- - Calendar view allows user to have a bigger picture on the amount of goals created and accomplished
+ - Calendar view allows the user to have a bigger picture on the amount of aims created and accomplished